-Accommodations must be approved by the College Board before test day.
-If students use accommodations that have not been approved, their scores will be cancelled.
-Students who use accommodations in school or have an Individualized Education Program (IEP) or 504 Plan are not automatically qualified for College Board testing accommodations.
-They must still request accommodations.
+Students must request accommodations from the College Board, and these accommodations must be approved by the College Board before test day.
+If students use accommodations that have not been approved, their scores will be canceled.
 Most students who receive accommodations at school and request them from the College Board are approved.

 Student & Family Tips